-Yakisugi is time-tested in Japan, a long skinny country with climates ranging semi-tropical to Siberian, and almost all abrasive coastal marine.
-Yakisugi will probably outlast any other softwood in any climate, but just make sure to install it over screen walls and with face nails to prevent rot and minimize movement.
+Shou sugi ban is time-tested in Japan, a long skinny country with climates ranging semi-tropical to Siberian, and almost all abrasive coastal marine.
+Shou sugi ban will probably outlast any other softwood in any climate.
+Just make sure to install it over screen walls and with face nails to prevent rot and minimize movement.

 Yakisugi, just like any natural wood siding, will patina over time.
 Color change can be slowed down by applying oil finishes, and the original color can be brought back in the future with a maintenance coat of oil.
 However, the heat treatment is originally designed to negate the need for an oil finish, and therefore the traditional aesthetic embraces a gradual patina.
 Unbrushed Suyaki will stay black until the soot layer erodes off in about 50 years, and then will start to change color.
 Gendai and Pika-Pika products will weather in color similar to any natural wood siding.
 All products can be re-oiled any time in future to freshen up the color and sheen as desired.
 There are no fast rules for how wood weathers in color since every site has different conditions.
 However, in general over time siding tends to mellow reddish brown on south-facing elevations and bleach to a gray tone on north-facing elevations.